 While the firms that own and operate facilities in the CEI Hub bear some of the risks of a major failure through insurance and other mechanisms, it is unclear whether owner-operators in the CEI hub would be able to pay for damage and recovery after a major earthquake.
 There is a risk that the public would not only bear the immediate impacts, but also significant costs for such a clean-up, an outcome unacceptable to City and County residents and taxpayers.
 The aim of the study is to better understand and, if necessary, rebalancing risk in subsequent actions to adhere to a principle of “polluter pays.”

 Part of the study includes gathering public input during the drafting phase to help ensure all available information has been collected to accurately characterize the risk.
 The project team has requested public input from Tribal Governments, nearby communities and neighborhood associations that may be impacted by potential failures at the CEI Hub, as well as the community at large.
-The project team will host a live, online, community meeting for interested residents on Wednesday, August 4, 2021, from 6:30 - 8:30 pm.
-Please register online if you wish to attend this virtual public meeting.

 You can download the report and a presentation that provides a high-level overview of the studies findings to date.